-Why eat a cow?
-Because high-protein foods are such important components of the three or more meals a day required by recovering people.
+High-protein foods are such important components of the three (or more) meals a day required by recovering people.
 The brain and nervous system use the amino acids that compose protein for manufacturing the neurotransmitters that program our moods, appetites, and our ability to experience pleasure naturally.

-We have found that recovering people do best on a diet that includes the most protein-dense foods available, which are also the traditional staples of the human diet: meat, poultry, fish, and milk products.
+We have found that recovering people do best on a diet that includes the most protein-, (and nutrient-)dense foods available, which are also the traditional staples of the human diet: meat, poultry, fish, and milk products (especially raw if you can get it, or at least not ultra-pasteurized).
 Vegetable protein sources are neither as dense nor as complete in protein.
 For example, most beans are composed of one-third protein to two-thirds carbohydrate.
-Nuts are higher in fat than protein.

 A Pro-Recovery Diet is colorful!
 Eat a vegetable rainbow every day, with green, red, yellow, and purple foods.
 Avoid what’s white (especially sugar and flour).
 If you eat a potato make it a baked potato and eat the brown skin where many nutrients are hidden.
 The vitamins, minerals, and fiber found within these foods not only allow the amino acids in protein to be used most effectively to make neurotransmitters but because recovering people are so deeply and broadly malnourished they are critical for overall health and recovery.